 The property’s owner during the late 1960s, Mrs. Greenwood Wooten, donated the cabin to the city.
 She partnered with the Rosewood Recreation Association and Delta Sigma Theta service sorority in taking the cabin apart and putting it back together in the park in 1973.

-Decades and a flood of new residents later, the cabin (a state historic landmark) now sits quietly under oak trees just steps away from the Rosewood pool and splash pad.
+Decades later, the cabin (a state historic landmark) now sits quietly under oak trees just steps away from the Rosewood pool and splash pad.

 Despite the historic growth—and the challenges and opportunities that presents—Rosewood Park remains a community treasure for all who call Rosewood home.